 In connection with the License Agreement, QSAM signed a two-year Consulting and Confidentiality Agreement (the "Consulting Agreement") with IGL, which provided IGL with payments of \$8,500 per month starting 60 days after signing through April 2022.
 The Consulting Agreement provided QSAM with additional consulting and advisory services from the Technology's founders to assist in the clinical development of CycloSam.
+On July 1, 2022, QSAM signed a new work order under the Master Services Agreement dated August 31, 2020 with IsoTherapeutics Group, Inc. ("ISO"), a company that has common ownership control with IGL.
+The new work order with ISO is a \$8,500 per month consulting contract to utilize the knowledge and expertise of Drs.
+Keith Frank and Jim Simon, primary scientists and owners in ISO and IGL, and to provide scientific and manufacturing consulting support with the clinical trials as they progress through each phase.
+The work order is a two year term with a 15 day cancellation notice and the Company is only obligated for fees incurred for services performed to date.

-During the period ending March 31, 2023, the Company paid \$56,854 in expense reimbursements required under the agreement.
-The drug development costs to IGL which has been reflected as research and development expense on the consolidated statements of operations was \$0 and \$95,988 for the period ending June 30, 2023 and June 30, 2022, respectively.
+During the nine-month period ending September 30, 2023, the Company paid \$64,136.50 in expense reimbursements required under the ISO agreement.
+The drug development costs to IGL which has been reflected as research and development expense on the consolidated statements of operations was \$0 and \$95,988 for the period ending September 30, 2023 and June 30, 2022, respectively.

-As of June 30, 2023, \$48,978 of these costs remained outstanding and included in accounts payable and accrued expenses on the consolidated balance sheets.
+As of September 30, 2023, \$7,283 of these costs remained outstanding and included in accounts payable and accrued expenses on the consolidated balance sheets.